saichaitanya50/projects/README.md

 Machine Learning Enthusiast | Python Developer | Data Visualization

-I am currently a graduate student from India, pursuing Data Science and Applications at Sate University of Newyork at Buffalo.
+I am currently a graduate student from India, pursuing Data Science and Applications at State University of NewYork at Buffalo.
 Shifted my whole life across the seas from India to America.

 🔭 I’m currently working on Machine learning based project